-Matt Hall is Director of the Program on Applied Demographics (PAD) and Professor of Policy Analysis & Management and (by courtesy) Sociology, Director of the Cornell Population Center, and faculty board member of the Cornell Institute for Public Affairs (CIPA).
+Matt Hall is Director of the Program on Applied Demographics (PAD) and Professor of Public Policy & Sociology, Director of the Cornell Population Center, and Director of the Cornell Institute for Public Affairs (CIPA).

 Hall is a demographer whose research focuses on immigration, racial/ethnic inequality, neighborhood change, and demographic methods.
 He has contributed to research assessing the economic and social impacts of unauthorized migration, the emergence of Latino boom towns and other new destination areas where immigration has been recent and rapid, and the changing nature of racial stratification and segregation in housing and neighborhoods.